The Color Purple

 Quick quotes

-The novel's exploration of survival and the ability to take control of your own life is both powerful and moving.
+The novel's exploration of themes like feminism and racial discrimination is both powerful and thought-provoking.